TechHutTV/homelab/apps/README.md

 ## DNS and Ad Blocking

-*Pi-hole - The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content without installing any client-side software.
+* Pi-hole - The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content without installing any client-side software.
 My current solution as I am testing out some of the advanced features. [[video]](https://youtu.be/YqaDnnREqI8)

-*AdGuard Home - AdGuard Home is a network-wide software for blocking ads & tracking.
+* AdGuard Home - AdGuard Home is a network-wide software for blocking ads & tracking.
 This is generally my favorite solution  as it has a super clean, easy to use web ui with just enough features for the single use case. [[video]](https://youtu.be/xtMFcVx3cHU)

+## Files and Images

+* Immich - Easily back up, organize, and manage your photos on your own server.
+Immich helps you browse, search and organize your photos and videos with ease, without sacrificing your privacy. [[video]](https://youtu.be/s1ufPvO0BVE)